Fujifilm X-M1 versus Fujifilm X-T10

 The X-M1 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X-T10 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.

-So how do things add up?
-Is the Fujifilm X-M1 better than the Fujifilm X-T10 or vice versa?
+So what conclusions can be drawn?
+Is there a clear favorite between the Fujifilm X-M1 and the Fujifilm X-M1?
 The listing below highlights the relative strengths of the two models.

 - More compact: Is smaller (117x67mm vs 118x83mm) and thus needs less room in the bag.